SViN24/janken/README.md

-# janken
+# Janken
-a simple rock-paper-scissors game in C;
+A simple rock-paper-scissors game in C.
+No leaderboards or anything fancy, you run it once and then the program turns ends.